-Below are some ideas on how your food co-op can celebrate Co-op Month and promote the difference that co-operative enterprise makes every day.
-By working together with other co-ops in your community, we can communicate the impact of the co-operative business model across the food system and economy.
-Whatever you decide to do, let us know so we can spread the word!
+Below are some ideas on how your food co-op can celebrate Co-op Month and promote the difference that food co-ops make every day.
+By working together with other co-ops and credit unions in your community, we can communicate the impact of the co-operative business model across the food system and economy.
+However you decide to celebrate, let us know so we can spread the word!

 CORE MESSAGING & MATERIALS

 - Co-op Month Images.
-Include the Co-op Month logo in your co-op’s advertising, newsletters, flyers and other materials during October.
-Post Co-op Month Posters in your store during September and October.
+Include the NFCA’s Co-op Month Logo in your co-op’s advertising, newsletters, flyers and other materials during October.

-- Organize a Co-op Month Ad.
-Invite other co-ops and credit unions in your community to pitch in on a shared ad for Co-op Month.
+- Organize a Co-op Month Ad in Your Community.
+Invite other co-ops and credit unions in your community to pitch in on a shared ad in your local newspaper.
 For an example from the Valley Co-operative Business Association, click HERE.

 IN THE STORE